 Thanks to their compact size, city cars are very easy to manoeuvre, making them ideal for negotiating busy city streets or tight parking spaces.
 Inside, automotive manufacturers have also pushed cabin size to its limits, moving the wheels to the very edge of the chassis to open up more space on the inside.
 This, along with careful application of soft-feel materials and generally high specs, make most city cars a comfortable place to be, even in traffic jams.

 If you’re on a strict budget, the city car is your best friend, as most have excellent fuel efficiency, making them one of the most economical car body styles available.
 The smaller 1.0-litre engines deliver nippy performance whilst also being cheaper on tax and insurance.
 This makes them particularly popular with young professionals looking for a compact car to get to work, or first-time drivers looking for a vehicle with cheap car insurance.

-There are a great variety of city cars currently available to buy or lease in the UK, from the popular Volkswagen Up! and Kia Picanto, and the Hyundai i10 and the Skoda Citigo.
+There are a great variety of city cars currently available to buy or lease in the UK, from the popular Fiat 500 and Kia Picanto, to the Hyundai i10 and the Toyota Aygo.
 View our latest city car lease offers, all with free mainland GB delivery, road tax and breakdown recovery included in the price.